extratone/bilge/drafts/iPhone 12 Pro Max.md

 ## I lied.

+##  A masterfully- begat

 "This *really is* my last iPhone."

 This is the last sentence of [my very sentimental iPhone 8 Plus review](https://bilge.world/iphone-8-plus-review) from May, 2018, in which I bemoaned Apple's decision to finally retire the basic hardware configuration which had defined the marque's first ten years, citing my "loyalty."

+In the past few weeks, I have come to realize that the device which I now hold in my hands - which I *cling to*, in fact, at all hours and completely without reason - is the absolute manifestation of everything my 14-year-old, first generation iPhone-adopting self could have possibly dreamt of in its future.

+it is a guarantee that no matter where I may go or who I may find myself unwittingly surrounded by, the option to escape into my own Computing World *in its entirety* and more - not just an abbreviated, **Mobile** facsimile - shall from now on and forever be with me, there against my right asscheek, just a grab and a glance away.
+Like The Holy Spirit was it pledged and prepared to stay by my side.

+down to a depth of six feet

 ![The Original](https://i.snap.as/Ep06W6A9.jpg)